-Dropshipping is an ecommerce retail fulfillment model.
+Dropshipping is an eCommerce retail fulfillment model.
 With dropshipping the online retailer (that’s you) is not responsible for storing, packing, or shipping any inventory.
-Instead, all this is all handled by your dropshipping supplier.
+Instead, this is all handled by your dropshipping supplier.

 The profit you make is the difference between the item’s wholesale price offered by your supplier and the retail price you sell the product for online.
 So it’s pretty much money in your pocket with every online sale!

 So for those wondering how to dropship, the entire process can be broken down into four basic steps: